rajesh-nitc/iac-monitoring/README.md

 # Iac
-Monitor instances with Prometheus and Grafana
+Monitor on-premise and cloud instances
 ## Getting Started
+We will deploy a monitoring instance and 2 sample instances.
+Monitoring instance will host Prometheus and Grafana.
+Sample instances will host Node Exporter.
+In our example, to keep things simple, sample instances are acting as both on-premise instances (with Node Exporter installed) and cloud instances (with ```monitoring = true```).
+1. Monitor on-premise instances with Prometheus (Node Exporter) and Grafana
+2. Monitor cloud instances with CloudWatch and Grafana
 ### Deploy
-Deploy monitoring instance with Prometheus & Grafana and two sample instances with Node Exporter

 ```
 cd terraform